MelloSec/Sadrat/README.md

 </p>

 #### Stagers
 Zip up the .exe.config, dll and sideloading exe and base64.exe -n 0 -i then upload it into the module repo.
-Provide the url, stagers will decode and drop, extract, execute.
+Provide the url, stagers will decode and drop, extract, execute. noParam for executing over sessions and with Intune, Systemsadrat is good for vm run-command against VMs and Servers, especially those without EDR, will attempt to add a defender exclusion and disable monitoring.
+Simple stager drops to current folder, 'stager' has conditionals folders (if admin) and commented out exlude/disable defender (if admin). lnkgen for shortcut files.

+***TODO: Stealthy Stager with lnkgen persistence built in.

 ##### noparamStager.ps1 - Set the params as vars in the script to make remote execution simple
 ```powershell